rche15/COEN-12-Project-5/README.txt

 Command Line Arguments
 -----------------------
 make treesort
-- Compiles code for treesort program
+- Compiles code for the treesort program

 ./treesort
-- Executes code for treesort program
+- Executes code for the treesort program

 make huffman
 - Compiles code for huffman compression